Kassius Robertson: Professional career

 In June 2018 Robertson signed with Medi Bayreuth of the Basketball Bundesliga league.
 He averaged 12.3 points per game in the Bundesliga.

 In 2019, Robertson signed with the Niagara River Lions of the Canadian Elite Basketball League, where he played for seven games before being invited to play for the Charlotte Hornets in the 2019 NBA Summer League.

 In July 2019, Robertson signed with Fortitudo Bologna of the Lega Basket Serie A. He was called in the Canadian national team for the first window of the FIBA AmeriCup qualifiers where he procured himself an injury that compromised the rest of the season.
 On March 3, 2020, Robertson was released by the team.

 On July 17, 2020, Robertson signed with Monbus Obradoiro of the Liga ACB.

 On February 24, 2021, Robertson re-signed with the Niagara River Lions.

 On August 15, 2022, he has signed with Reggio Emilia of the Italian Lega Basket Serie A (LBA).

 On November 27, 2022, Robertson signed with Monbus Obradoiro of the Liga ACB.

 On May 10, 2023, Robertson signed with the Scarborough Shooting Stars of the Canadian Elite Basketball League.

 On July 17, 2023, Robertson signed a two-year deal with Valencia.
 On June 7, 2024, the Spanish club opted out of their mutual contract.
 In a total of 54 games, Robertson averaged 6 points and 1 assist per contest.

 On June 26, 2024, he signed with Joventut Badalona of the Spanish Liga ACB.

+On January 18, 2026, he signed with Dreamland Gran Canaria of the Spanish Liga ACB and Basketball Champions League.

+On July 16, 2026, he signed with MoraBanc Andorra of the Spanish Liga ACB.